stephanie-fan/2017-summer-main/README.md

-# DATASCI W266: Natural Language Processing
+# DATASCI W266: Natural Language Processing with Deep Learning

 Understanding language is fundamental to human interaction.
 Our brains have evolved language-specific circuitry that helps us learn it very quickly;